GuilBlack/LNEngine/README.md

 - Bindless textures
 - Simple camera system
 - Simple skybox
-- Texture loading in async
 - Simple PBR shader
 - Simple model loading (needs more testing)
-- Frame graph implementation working with a simple forward renderer
+- Frame graph implementation working
 - ECS which is Archetype-based.
 I took it from [my other ECS project](https://github.com/GuilBlack/ECS) and adapted it to this project
+- Shader Spirv caching
 - Simple scene system.
 Still a big WIP
+- Meshlets rendering (still experimental and includes only cone culling for now)
+- Asynchronous GPU resource loader (textures and models for now)

 ## Next steps
-- Deferred rendering & resource aliasing as well as compute shaders
+- Have a scene hierarchy view using ImGui
+- Have an inspector for entities/components
+- Have a material inspector
+- HAVE MORE LIGHTS IN THE SCENE PLEASE
+- Implement shadows
 - Some comments in the code would be nice...
 - Make a better interface with ImGui
-- Make a resource loader
-- Shader Spirv caching + just shader cache in general
+- Hot reloading of shaders and materials
+- More testing of the ECS and scene system

 ## How it works